twitter/the-algorithm/ann/src/main/scala/com/twitter/ann/service/loadtest/README.md

   --reducers 100
 ```

-It will sample 90% of index set embeddings and 50% of query embeddings from total and then it will generate 3 datasets from the same that are index set, query set and true nearest neighbours from query to index in the tab format.
+It will sample 90% of index set embeddings and 50% of query embeddings from total and then it will generate 3 datasets from the same that are index set, query set and true nearest neighbors from query to index in the tab format.
 `Note`: The reason for using high sample percent is due to the fact the sample embeddings dataset is small.
 For real use cases query set should be really small.
 Set `--reducers` according to the embeddings dataset size.